azotova/solo/PRESS-RELEASE.md

 Sometimes, when writing important texts, people do not know how a certain word should be used.
 There are two solutions for this problem: 1) looking up the word in an (online) dictionary; 2) googling the word and checking how other authors use it.
 However, usage examples in dictionaries are often simplistic and artificial, and going through the results of google search is time-consuming.
 This problem is relevant both for native English speakers and foreigners.

 ## Solution ##
 writeBetter is a web service where the user can check the correct usage of a certain word.
-The user simply types in a word or phrase and automatically gets a page full of quotes with the given word or phrase from several websites.
+The user simply types in a word or phrase and automatically gets a page full of quotes with the given word or phrase from one or more reputable websites.

 Optional: the websites can be categorized by context (news, sports, science, tech etc.)
 Optional: the websites can be ranked according to their reputation and reliability.